JoewayBanh/pomodoro-project-escape-tutorial-hell-/README.md

+# Simple pomodoro app
-# Trying to create simple project with as little tutorial help as possible (escaping tutorial hell)
+## Trying to create simple project with as little tutorial help as possible (escaping tutorial hell)

 # Getting Started with Create React App